nexmo-community/csharp-application-sms-notifications/README.md

 # NotificationsUsingVonage

-To run this application, follow the steps outlined below: -
+To run this application, follow the steps outlined below:-

 1. Locate the .sln file and double click to open it in any editor (preferably Visual Studio 2019)
 2. Assuming you already have a Vonage account, check your API key and API secret values